 As an accredited therapist I adhere to the BABCP ‘Standards of Conduct, Performance and Ethics’.
 You can view these along with useful information about Cognitive Behaviour Therapy on the association’s website: www.babcp.com.

 Generally, information from and about you is kept strictly confidential.
-There are times when I would share information with others but there are stringent safeguards in place:
+There are times when I would share information with others but there are stringent safeguards in place.

 - For supervision: In order to ensure the quality of my work with you I may discuss aspects of it with my clinical supervisor.
 However, this will be done respectfully, only as clinically relevant and without any unnecessary identifying details.
 The supervisor is bound by the same rules of confidentiality.

 - We might agree that it would be helpful if I spoke to someone who is involved in your care.
 In this case I would clarify with you in advance what the purpose and remit of the information sharing is and obtain your consent to give information.
 Alternatively, if someone requested information from me I would only release it if I knew that you had given your consent for me to do so.